Stephen

 magazine, Regional Secretary of the British Guild of Editors, and one of

-the UK's first qualified assessors for the
+the UK's first qualified assessors in Production Journalism.

 Freelance